At a Glance

 ✨Tip Number 3

-Prepare for potential scenarios you might face in the role, such as negotiating with tenants or representing the association in court.
+Prepare for potential scenarios you might face in the role, such as negotiating with tenants in arrears or representing the association in court.
 Practising these conversations can help you feel more confident and ready to tackle real-life situations.

 ✨Tip Number 4